 Room changes can be made only through the formal room assignment

 process.
 For example, in the College of Education, faculty should

-of room request through the Dean's office (Paola Vargas).
+request through the Dean's office (Laura Nichols).
+Room

 A general note: Classrooms that appear to be empty during a